Filmed in Supermarionation: Reception

 On release, Filmed in Supermarionation was generally well received by critics across a wide range of publications.
 Peter Bradshaw of The Guardian gave the film four stars, writing that "There is something very romantic about this success story of British entrepreneurial creativity."
 Rich Trenholm of CNET was similarly positive, stating, "the documentary's vibrant storytelling captures the vitality, innocence and sense of joy of the series themselves".
 Empire Online rated the film four out of five, commenting that "aficionados will relish this mix of clips, gossip and nostalgia".

 The Sussex Express gave five out of five, calling the film a "fitting tribute".
-Total Films Neil Smith considered it "lovingly assembled".
-Time Out, however, described it as "overlong and overexcited".
+Total Films Neil Smith considered it "lovingly assembled", while Uncut magazine described it as "lively and engaging [...] all very good-natured and rather jolly.
+Fans [...] will delight in seeing some old faces dusted down for linking segments."
+On the other hand, Time Out called it "overlong and overexcited".

 Oxford Mails reviewer commented that it "might have been fun to have included contributions from some celebrity fans, or those diehards who keep the Supermarionation myth alive at conventions".
 He added that "anyone with fond memories of Gerry Anderson's pioneering programmes will forgive the odd moment of self-indulgence and naff humour, as this picture is pretty much critic-proof."

 Martin Townsend, in his New Year's editorial for the Sunday Express, enthused: "The likes of Apple and Microsoft may be very impressive companies, but if I wanted to inspire children to be creative entrepreneurs I'd show them the Supermarionation film."